jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) the notice required to be given to the licence holder by section 30W must specify the steps that the Agency will require to be taken if the licence is not to be revoked, which steps may include a requirement that the person concerned cease all involvement in the service within a specified period; and
   (b) the licence must not be revoked where the licence holder complies with any such requirements of the Agency.

-### 30U Suspension of transport service licence
+### 30U Suspension of transport service licence or imposition of conditions
-(1) The Agency may suspend a licence if—
-  (a) the holder of a transport service licence, or any person who has control of the service, does not hold a certificate required by the regulations or the rules; or
+(1) The Agency may suspend or impose conditions on a licence if— (a) the holder of a transport service licence, or any person who has control of the service, does not hold a certificate required by the regulations or the rules; or
-  (b) the holder of a small passenger service licence, or any person who has control of the service, does not comply with the applicable requirements in this Part, Part 4B, the regulations, or the rules; or
+  (b) the holder of a transport service licence, or any person who has control of the service, does not comply with the applicable requirements in this Part, Part 4B, the regulations, or the rules; or
   (c) the holder of a small passenger service licence does not have—
     (i) a person with control of the service in New Zealand who lives in New Zealand; or (ii) a representative who lives in New Zealand.
 (2) A suspension ceases immediately when the Agency is satisfied that subsection (1)﻿(a), (b), or (c) no longer applies.
+(2A) Any conditions imposed are immediately removed when the Agency is satisfied that subsection (1)﻿(a), (b), or (c) no longer applies.
 (3) Subpart 5 applies to a decision to suspend a transport service licence.
+(4) Subpart 5 applies to a decision to impose conditions on a transport service licence as if the licence had been suspended and with any necessary modifications.

 ### Subpart 5 — Adverse decisions